tmccarthy/ausvotes/README.md

 other project at [HypotheticalSenate](https://github.com/tmccarthy/HypotheticalSenate).
 The initial focus will be analysing the 2016 election.

+## Results

+Results and reports from version 0.4 of the tool are available at [https://tmccarthy.github.io/SenateDB/](https://tmccarthy.github.io/SenateDB/).

 ## Overview

 The AEC makes a huge amount of raw data about elections available on